goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Organization of the documentation
 ---------------------------------

-This documentation has divided into multiple chapters.
-A summary of each remaining chapters is given below.
+This documentation has divided into multiple parts and chapters.
+A summary of each parts and chapters is given below.

 Getting Started
 ~~~~~~~~~~~~~~~